Several of my students have asked me about using meditation for breakups. And no surprise. We live in a time when breaking up is normal.

 1: Sit or lie down

 To do this, lie down on your back.
 Place your feet approximately shoulder-width apart.
-Rotate your ankles outwards a little so your toes are pointing our at about 45 degree from your body.
+Rotate your ankles outwards a little so your toes are pointing out at about 45 degrees from your body.
 Make sure your spine is in alignment.
 Place your hands palm-up by your sides.